 - Financial records shall be maintained on a current month basis and balanced monthly.

-- All fiscal records shall be maintained for five (5) years after the end of the contract term.
+- All fiscal records shall be maintained for seven (7) years after the end of the contract term.

 - The CCMHB may establish additional accounting requirements for a funded program or agency.
 An agency may be required to engage the services of an independent audit firm during the term of the contract in order to implement adequate financial management systems for full compliance.